Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide18.png' alt='  ' title='Slide: 18' border='1'  width='85%%'/>

 Here, for comparison is [how Fedora 6 would store an object (an Atomic Resource in Fedora-speak) like this with multiple files](https://wiki.lyrasis.org/display/FEDORA6x/Fedora+OCFL+Object+Structure#FedoraOCFLObjectStructure-FedoraAtomicResource-Container).
-Like RO-Cratee this uses linked-data but in this case split up into multiple files containing RDF triples.
+Like RO-Crate this uses linked-data but in this case, split up into multiple files containing RDF triples.
 (This is similar to the pre-RO-Crate approach taken by the Research Object spec).

 This also shows some of what an OCFL repository looks like – this is an OCFL object with a single version.